 Goldman Sachs (GS) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from GS as it approaches its next earnings report date.
-In that report, analysts expect GS to post earnings of $4.46 per share.
-This would mark a year-over-year decline of 6.89%.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.53 billion, up 2.5% from the prior-year quarter.
+The company is expected to report EPS of $3.97, down 17.12% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $8.90 billion, up 6.92% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for GS.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for GS.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-GS is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.47% higher.
+GS currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, GS currently has a Forward P/E ratio of 15.88.
-This valuation marks a premium compared to its industry's average Forward P/E of 12.54.
+In terms of valuation, GS is currently trading at a Forward P/E ratio of 14.3.
+This valuation marks a premium compared to its industry's average Forward P/E of 13.06.

 The Financial - Investment Bank industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 53, which puts it in the top 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 110, putting it in the top 44% of all 250+ industries.

 Click to get this free report